This article is part of a series …

 For photographs to transcend becoming simplistic visual inventories they need to tell a story.
 That means something has to happen in them.
 So you need verbs.
 However, actions come in many flavors.
 They can be dramatic or quiet, fast or slow, active (peak action) or passive (a frozen gesture).
 Often we don’t recognize all the things that are happening around us simultaneously and making a list of them all will help you be more observant.

 Don’t let this practice get in the way of capturing peak action.
 If you see something significant about to happen get ready ahead of time.
 Not surprisingly, if you’ve been making your lists, you’ll be more prepared and practiced and so more likely to notice it before (not after) it happens.

-There’s so much going on we miss some things.
-Slowing down and looking carefully helps you see more.
-Some things happen so slowly that we don’t think of them as happening, but every thing is really an event moving from the past through the present to the future.
-If you become more mindful of the events around you and their interconnections, you’ll make more insightful images.
+Usually, there’s so much going on around us that we miss things.
+Periodically putting your camera down and just looking carefully will help you see more.
+And, if you become more mindful of the events around you and their interconnections, you’ll make more insightful images.

 Is it enough to simply make mental lists?
 It’s a start, so do it.
 But if you always take this shortcut, you’ll be missing out on some of the long-term gains of developing this habit – wider, deeper, more memorable, with the ability to identify patterns either in your environment or in your ways of relating to subjects and your medium.
 Again, action speaks volumes and pays dividends.